dcarral/software-crafting/README.md

 - *[AsturiasHacking](https://www.meetup.com/AsturiasHacking/events/244424657/)* @ *El Manglar (Cultural Center)* in Oviedo, Spain (November 7th, 2017).
 - *[Ruby User Group Berlin](http://www.rug-b.de/topics/what-is-not-software-crafsmanship-541)* @ *solarisBank* (September 7th, 2017).

-## Talk description
+## Abstract

-“What do we mean by Software *Crafting*?
+“What do we mean by Software *Crafting* or Software as a Craft?
 What not?
 How and why was it born?
-By the way, wasn't it called *Craftsmanship*?
+By the way, wasn't it called Craftsmanship?
 Anyway: why does it matter?

 After answering all these questions and introducing concepts like *deliberate practice* and *Open Space Technology*, we will explore the current status of Software Crafting communities and events across Europe.”